If you would like to see any of our policies in full, please contact us.

 Equal Opportunity Policy

-Hope Community Church is committed to providing services which are accessible and responsive to staff, volunteers, service users, family and friends, advocated needs irrespective of age, gender, ability, ethnic origin, sexual orientation, economic status or religious beliefs.
+Hope Church is committed to providing services which are accessible and responsive to staff, volunteers, service users, family and friends, advocated needs irrespective of age, gender, ability, ethnic origin, sexual orientation, economic status or religious beliefs.
 This policy aims to ensure that no trainee, service user, volunteer or paid worker suffers any discrimination on any grounds.